argoproj/argo-cd/docs/user-guide/commands/argocd_admin_app_generate-spec.md

       --directory-include string                   Set glob expression used to include files from application source path --directory-recurse                          Recurse directory
-      --dry-source-path string                     Path in repository to the app directory for the dry source --dry-source-revision string                 Revision of the app dry source --env string                                 Application environment to monitor -f, --file string                                Filename or URL to Kubernetes manifests for the app
+      --dry-source-path string                     Path in repository to the app directory for the dry source --dry-source-repo string                     Repository URL of the app dry source --dry-source-revision string                 Revision of the app dry source --env string                                 Application environment to monitor -f, --file string                                Filename or URL to Kubernetes manifests for the app